Android-Enthusiasts-Jakarta/crypto-app-case-study/README.md

 ```
 Given the user doesn't have connectivity
-And there’s a cached version of the feed
+And there’s a cached version of the crypto feed
+And the cache is less than one day old
-When the user requests to see the feed
+When the user requests to see the crypto feed
-Then the app should display the latest feed saved
+Then the app should display the latest cryoto feed saved

+Given the customer doesn't have connectivity
+And there’s a cached version of the crypto feed
+And the cache is one day old or more
+When the customer requests to see the crypto feed
+Then the app should display an error message

+Given the customer doesn't have connectivity
+And the cache is empty
+When the customer requests to see the crypto feed
+Then the app should display an error message
 ```

 ## Use Cases